 But that really wasn’t news.
 For each of the eight years, the Obama Administration averaged less than 2 percent economic growth.

-Furthermore, there’s been deterioration in critical economic categories – living standards, labor-force participation, and wages.
-The average work week is only 34.4 hours.
+Furthermore, there was deterioration in critical economic categories – living standards, labor-force participation, and wages.
+The average work week was only 34.4 hours.

 Yet, there were no media complaints about the mediocre Obama economy.
 And except for authoritative economists, there was no criticism.

-Now, the Trump Administration forecasts nearly a 100 percent GDP increase to 4 percent.
+Now, the Trump Administration forecasts has delivered GDP increases as high as 4.1 percent.

 Investors are thrilled.
 His policies have led to an explosion in the stock market.
 Investors have pumped $4 trillion more into the market.

 But political opponents and naïve media pundits continue with their sarcastic ridicule.
 Not only against his policies, but they incessantly ridicule the businessman-president personally.

 For examples, try Googling the key phrase, Trump economic policies.
-You’ll see millions upon millions of search results.
+You’ll see millions upon millions of search results with negative headlines.